lucidrains/flash-cosine-sim-attention/README.md

 In other words, stable, fast, memory efficient, and longer context attention with no downsides.

+## Status (wip)

+- At the moment, autoregressive and variable lengthed sequences should be faster across all architectures.
+For sequences longer than 2048, it will also be memory efficient where regular attention would not.
+However, for non-autoregressive without masking, the architecture is still slower on A100s.
+The backwards pass needs more work.

 ## Appreciation

 - <a href="https://github.com/ahennequ">Arthur Hennequin</a> for coaching me through my first CUDA kernel, and for coding up a simple <a href="https://github.com/ahennequ/pytorch-custom-mma">reference implementation</a>, which helped me to bootstrap the first kernel that comes within reasonable performance to baseline.
 This work would not have been possible without his expertise.